-One of the best methods to hacking your body and mind’s capability to boost your productivity is meditation.
+One of the best methods to hack your body and mind’s capability to boost your productivity is meditation.
 Really?
 Yes, meditation.
-In an article written previously on meditation, it showed how meditation improves your daily performance.
+An article written previously on meditation showed how meditation improves your daily performance.

 Some see meditation merely as a unique type of exercise that helps a person get relieved from stress but there’s more to it than that.
 Meditation helps calm the mind, sharpen your focus, stay healthy and improve your daily performance.
-Meditation is one of such methods which works to help.
+Meditation is one such method which works to help.
 Like most seeking hacks that will boost their productivity to an incredible level, you will find these meditation techniques easy.
-We have narrowed down incredibly easy mediation techniques to turbo boost your productivity.
-Don’t worry about being a first timer in practicing these techniques, you will find that they are a lot of easy-to-use or first-timer techniques.
+We have narrowed down incredibly easy mediation techniques to turbo-boost your productivity.
+Don’t worry about being a first-timer in practising these techniques, you will find that they are a lot of easy-to-use or first-timer techniques.

 Here is a full list would just share a short list of a few of them.

 Meditation Techniques #1: Breathing Meditation

 This is one of the best meditation techniques for beginners.
 Ancient, powerful and effective, by simply watching your breath, you give your mind something to focus on in a relaxed way.

 Get yourself in a comfortable position, close your eyes and begin to observe the sensations of breathing.
 Pay attention to how it feels as you draw air in through your nose, down into your lungs and back out again through your mouth.
 You don’t need to control or force your breathing in any way.
 Just watch.
 If your mind wonders — and it will — don’t worry or criticize yourself, this is normal in the beginning.
 Gently bring your attention back to your breathing and continue.